Pavichi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22nd line Write a script that reverse its input.
 23rd line Write a script that displays all users and their home directories, sorted by users.
 24th line Writes a command that finds all empty files and directories in the current directory and all sub-directories.
+26th line Create a script that decodes acrostics that use the first letter of each line.
 27th line Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests